A Fully-autonomous Framework of Unmanned Surface Vehicles in Maritime Environments using Gaussian Process Motion Planning: GP-based Motion Planning with Incremental Optimisation Characteristics

 where $Q_c$ is the power-spectral density matrix and $\delta(t,t')$ is the Dirac delta function.
 Based on (\ref{LTV_SDE}), a queried/interpolated state $\theta(\tau)$ at $\tau \in [t_{i}, t_{i+1}]$ is a function only of its neighboring state as (the detailed proof of this is presented in \cite{dong2016motion, yan2017incremental, mukadam2016gaussian, mukadam2018continuous}):

 where

 where $\Phi(*,*)$ is the state transition matrix and $Q_{a,b}$ is:

 In general, (\ref{fast_GP_interpolation}) can be used to interpolate a series of dense states to facilitate the generation of collision-free trajectories while keeping a relatively small number of support states to maintain low computational cost.
 As stated previously, the strategy of interpolating dense states is lacking in the previous research \cite{dong2016motion, yan2017incremental, mukadam2016gaussian, mukadam2018continuous}.
-Therefore, it is proposed that the number of interpolated states should be determined by the proportion of the obstacle space relative to the whole region space, and such a proportion can be quickly estimated by Monte-Carlo sampling as described in Algorithm \ref{alg:1}.
+Therefore, it is proposed that the number of interpolated states should be determined by the proportion of the obstacle space relative to the whole region space ($P_{obs}$), and such a proportion can be quickly estimated by Monte-Carlo sampling as described in Algorithm \ref{alg:1}.
 In addition, the Monte-Carlo stochasticity adds a variation to the number of interpolated states ($N_{j} = \frac{t_{i+1} - t_{i}}{\tau} = \lambda \cdot P_{obs}$) to test the optimal number of interpolated states incrementally, where $\lambda$ is a self-defined scaling term and $P_{obs}$ is computed by Algorithm \ref{alg:1}.
+More specifically, $P_{obs}$ tends to increase as the volume of obstacles within a specific region increases, leading to a growth in the number of interpolated states of this region $N_{j}$.
+Interpolated states with relatively high densities can improve the performance of the motion planning algorithm on avoiding obstacles as well as smoothen the generated trajectory.